nksegos/key_collector/README.md

 # key_collector

-A general purpose bash wrapper for extracting private keys for repositories.
+A relatively lightweight bash wrapper for trufflehog with the sole purpose of extracting private keys from repositories.
 Done as a semester assignment.

 ## Usage
 ./key_collector.sh -m <strong>MODE</strong> -p <strong>PAYLOAD</strong>